-Identify “real” guilt about accidentally killing your dog
+Identify “appropriate” guilt about your dog’s death

 Real guilt may spring from your feelings that you neglected your dog annual vaccinations, daily food intake, exercise habits, and “quality time” with you.
 If you’re struggling with real guilt, remember that you had reasons for doing what you did.
-The stress of money, work, kids, marriage, and daily life may have taken precedence over how you treated your pet.
+The stress of money, work, kids, marriage, and daily life may have taken precedence over how you treated your beloved dog.
 Maybe you didn’t make the best choices.

 Remember what you did right — because you did a lot right

-Dealing with guilt when you caused your dog’s death isn’t just about grieving; it’s about cherishing the best parts of your life with your dog.
-If you feel like you’ll never be happy again, read Can’t Live Without Your Dog?
-How to Survive Your Pet’s Death.
+Dealing with guilt after the loss of a dog isn’t just about grieving; it’s about cherishing the best parts of your life with your dog.
+If you feel like you’ll never be happy again, read How to Recover From Loss and Survive Grief.